fgreve/ProductivityIndex/README.md

 # PTF_IPROD_2016

-# PTF Productivity Commission Metric of the 2016 Report#
+# Total Factor Productivity Metrics for Chile#

 The code in this folder automatically generates TFP measurement under the CNP methodology reported in the (1st) Annual Productivity Report 2016.